WPAB

 The station is shared with translator station W226CS 93.1 FM in Bayamon, covering the entire metropolitan area.

 Significance

 The radio station is "one of the most important radio stations in Puerto Rico", and the one that introduced Puerto Rico to the news and interviews format.

 History

 The station was founded in August 1940 by Miguel Soltero Palermo and Alfonso Giménez Aguayo.
 It had its first studios on Calle Leon in the Ponce Historic Zone, then moved to more spacious quarters on Calle Villa in the 1950s.
 It is located at 1831 Ave.
 Eduardo Ruberté, in Barrio Playa, Ponce, Puerto Rico.
+During the 1970s, WPAB served as the Leones de Ponce official station with Ramón Morales as its narrator.